berkesth/InstaTrack/README.md

-with InstaTrack script u can dox someone from their username legal -- made by berkesth
+with InstaTrack script u can dox someone from their username legally -- made by berkesth